Xingbaji/xingbaji.github.io/_pages/about.md

   - /about.html
 ---

-I am a phd candidate at the Department of Mathematics, Zhejiang University supervised by Prof Xiaoliang Cheng.
+I am a phd candidate at the Department of Mathematics, Zhejiang University under the supervison of Prof Xiaoliang Cheng.
 I do research in Computational Mathematics and Artificial Intelligence.

 My main research interests include